zingale/phy504/docs/source/debugging.rst

    I \approx f(a)(b-a)

-We can do slighly better by connecting the two endpoints:
+We can do slightly better by connecting the two endpoints:

 .. figure:: trapezoid_N1.png
    :align: center